Freedom Riders: Birmingham

 On Sunday morning, May 14, the Freedom Riders embarked on a journey from Atlanta in two buses that also accommodated regular passengers.
 However, the first bus was unable to reach Birmingham as it was attacked by a group of 200 men.
 The attackers hurled a firebomb through a rear window of the bus, and the Freedom Riders were taken to a nearby hospital, where they were mostly ignored until being instructed to leave.
 The bus was left completely destroyed, and this became the first memorable image of the Freedom Ride.

 A mob of white people beat Freedom Riders in Birmingham, Alabama.
 This picture was reclaimed by the FBI from a local journalist who also was beaten and whose camera was smashed.

 When the bus arrived in Birmingham, it was attacked by a mob of KKK members aided and abetted by police under the orders of Commissioner Connor.
 As the riders exited the bus, they were beaten by the mob with baseball bats, iron pipes and bicycle chains.
-Among the attacking Klansmen was Gary Thomas Rowe, an FBI informant.
+Among the attacking Klansmen was Gary Thomas Rowe Jr., an FBI informant.
 White Freedom Riders were singled out for especially frenzied beatings; James Peck required more than 50 stitches to the wounds in his head.
 Peck was taken to Carraway Methodist Medical Center, which refused to treat him; he was later treated at Jefferson Hillman Hospital.